embarkpark/learning_design/modules/setting_the_stage/overview.md

 This points to the importance of soft skills even in a highly-technical construction environment.
 We use our soft skills to maintain harmonious workflows while building.

 Hiring teams will be looking for evidence that you are such an engineer.

+## Designing your own learning

+Meta-cognition, what we know about learning.
+What it means to you.
+How to succeed.
+Habits -- system over goals.
+Mimetic desires -- choose your role models._

 ## Suggested readings